microsudaqua/Microsudaqua/content/en/publication/2023_Piccini_et_al/index.md

 ---
-title: "Inequality in academic publishing: Latin American researchers against the odds"
+title: "From competition to cooperation: Paradigm shifts in trait-based ecology change our understanding of the processes that structure microbial communities"

 authors:
 - Piccini C.